arrowhead-f/arrowhead-kalix-examples/echo-cloud/README.md

 In this example, two Arrowhead systems interact while using the service registration, authorization and orchestration capabilities of the three Arrowhead core systems with the corresponding names.
-The first interacting system provides a service the another system consumes that service.
+The first interacting system provides a service and the other system consumes that service.
 The service provider is configured to only grant access to its service if the system attempting to consume it has a token issued by the same authorization system of that local cloud.

 The example should serve as a good starting point for getting familiar with how to use Arrowhead Kalix for integration with Arrowhead local clouds.
+It should be noted, however, that, at the time this was being written, configuring local clouds can be tedious and error-prone.
+This is actively being improved with future releases of Arrowhead.

 ## Running